-NOTE: This Call for Proposals Closed on 1 September 2017
+NOTE: This Call for Proposals Closes on 1 September 2018

 Accelerated Research Program

-- an ONC Staff Scientist will provide support to explore the data archive for specific signals, merging of data types, and/or assist with specified data analysis or data processing;
+- The ONC Science Department staff time to extract from the ONC data archive specific data collections, and/or assist with limited data analysis or data processing;

-- additional calibration or sample collection to validate or complete data quality assessments;
+- Additional or enhanced sensor calibration or sample collection to validate or complete data quality assessments;

 - ONC staff support to enhance instrument performance, confirm instrument configuration, or facilitate enhanced metadata content;

-- ONC staff support to assist with re-formatting or organizing data sets specific to the project’s research needs; and
+- ONC staff support to assist with re-formatting or organizing specific data sets for the project’s research needs; and

-- short-term ONC staff support that would accelerate publications and contribute to the development of data products.
+- Limited ONC staff support that would accelerate publications and contribute to the development of new data products.

-Please identify what resources the research team (PI) and organization will commit to this effort.
-This information should indicate the researcher’s commitment to achieving the proposed goals.
+In addition to providing a detailed description of the type and extent of support required, please identify what resources the proposal team (PI) and organization will commit to this effort.
+This information should indicate the researcher’s commitment (resources, funds, and timeline) to achieving the proposed project goals.

 How to Apply